-10.2.3 Generalized Dimensions
+10.2.5 Summary of Generalized Dimensions

-To summarize, for non-regularly gridded data only, there is an initial Group with X and Y position, stored in one-dimensional arrays of size numPOS.
-Following that, there are data Groups containing the speed and direction data, which are stored in two-dimensional arrays of size numROWS by numCOLS.
+To summarize, there are data Groups containing the speed and direction data, which are stored in two-dimensional arrays of size numROWS by numCOLS.
 The total number of data Groups is numGRPS.

 The four variables that determine the array sizes (numROWS, numCOLS. numPOS, and numGRPS) are different, depending upon which coding format is used.
-Their descriptions are given in Table 10.2.
+Their descriptions are given in Table 10.5.